Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/identity-framework-setup-manual.md

 ```
 $pswd= Read-Host -Prompt "Please enter a password to encrypt the self signed certificate with"

+# Create a new certificate in .crt format with the subject name as *.azurewebsites.net.
+You could also provide a specific subject name of your permissions api.
 openssl req -newkey rsa:4096 -x509 -sha256 -days 365 -nodes -out certificate.crt -keyout certificate.key -subj         "/CN=*.azurewebsites.net"

+# Export the .crt and .key to a .pfx format
 openssl pkcs12 -export -out selfSignedCertificate.pfx -inkey certificate.key -in certificate.crt -password pass:$pswd

+# Encode pfx to base 64 string to reference in step 13
+$pfxBytes = Get-Content "selfSignedCertificate.pfx" -AsByteStream
+$pfxString = [System.Convert]::ToBase64String($pfxBytes)
 ```